/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 For standard package

-A single studio apartment or a single room in a multi-bedroom shared serviced apartment (one bed per room) or homestay.
+One student per room in a single studio apartment or a single room in a shared serviced apartment (one bed per room) or a private room in a homestay.

 For twin-sharing package